bekk/bekk-christmas/post/elm/wip-working-with-nested-custom-types.md

 calendar: elm
 post_year: 2020
 post_day: 6
-title: "WIP: Working with nested custom types"
+title: Working with nested custom types
 image: https://pixabay.com/no/photos/treet-tree-top-grenen-nakne-grenen-3044200/
 ingress: Custom types are powerful data structures that might feel somewhat complicated to work with, at least if they are nested.
 Well, they aren't!
 In